Medically Managed Detox

 This is called “crash”, and it manifests through tiredness and exhaustion.

 Withdrawal symptoms from opiate drugs – such as heroin, methadone or prescription painkillers like oxycodone – are safely controlled at Castle Craig.
-The unpleasant flu-like symptoms are managed through either gradually reducing the drug dose, using a substitute and specific medications or by using other rather emotional relaxation methods.
+We manage the unpleasant flu-like withdrawal by either gradually reducing the drug dose, using a substitute and specific medications or using other emotional relaxation methods.

 Another important part of detox is 24-hour monitoring.